 — restoration of damaged infrastructure: accelerated repairs and restoration of damaged energy facilities will help increase domestic generation capacity.

-– Technical upgrading of the power system: Investments in upgrading power infrastructure, in particular transformers and transmission lines, will increase import capacity and energy distribution efficiency.
+— Technical upgrade of the power system: Investments in the modernization of energy infrastructure, in particular transformers and transmission lines, will increase import capacity and energy distribution efficiency.

 The security of Ukraine's energy system is under threat due to a shortage of air defense systems